 - Least privileged access and separation of duties – Only designated, named operational staff members are authorized to access production systems

 - Access controls are periodically reviewed and maintained.
 There is no third-party access to our systems.
+These controls include, but are not limited to, logically isolated and protected production network access requiring multi-factor access controls.

 - All new hires are required to sign Non-disclosure and Confidentiality agreements.

-- All employees have signed legal documents that explicitly address the need for security, privacy, and compliance
+- All employees have signed legal documents that explicitly address the need for security, privacy, and compliance and are required to participate in periodic security awareness training.

 - Exoprise maintains written security policies that are periodically updated and revised